Raulucco/dirigent/README.md

 #USAGE#

-To start a new project run `orchestrator init`
+To start a new project run `dirigent init`
 Answer the required questions.

 ##Scripts##

-- To start development `orchestrator run scripts` or `orchestrator run scripts:dev`
+- To start development `dirigent run scripts` or `dirigent run scripts:dev`
-- To deploy `orchestrator run scripts:deploy`
+- To deploy `dirigent run scripts:deploy`

 ##Styles##
-- To start development `orchestrator run styles` or `orchestrator run styles:dev`
+- To start development `dirigent run styles` or `dirigent run styles:dev`
-- To deploy `orchestrator run styles:deploy`
+- To deploy `dirigent run styles:deploy`